 Bio

 Multi-hyphenate life means I have had the opportunity to stretch into different mediums: theater, improv, sitcom, drama, dramedy, voice acting, and radio plays.
-Throughout these mediums, my guiding star has been the intersectionality of my identity and the joy, humanity, and wonder being an Arab American woman can bring.
+Throughout these mediums, my guiding star has been the intersectionality of my identity and the joy, humanity, and wonder of being an Arab American woman.

 Being a writer lets me create the world as it could be.
 I believe art is a dialogue.
 I believe art is opportunity.
 I believe art is activism.
 I write for my girls and I write for me.